lupantech/rvqa/README.md

 # rvqa

-The Relation-VQA data will be released soon.
+The Relation-VQA dataset is released!

 If you have any question, please do not hesitate to contact me.